STANDARD 13.

 - the patient/client is given a reasonable opportunity to arrange alternative services.

-- there are restrictions in length of the type of service imposed by an agency,
+- there are restrictions in the length of the type of service imposed by an agency,

 - there are discharge criteria imposed by an agency, or

-- the Member reasonably believes that he/she may be verbally, emotionally, psychologically, electronically, physically, or sexually abused by the patient/client and reasonable attempts have been made to arrange alternative services.
+- the Member reasonably believes that they may be verbally, emotionally, psychologically, electronically, physically, or sexually abused by the patient/client and reasonable attempts have been made to arrange alternative services.

 Patient / Client Expected Outcome